luizbills/v/README.md

 echo v( 1567973782, 'date(d/m/Y)' ); // => 08/09/2019
 ```

-- Avoid conflicts with another applications/modules/plugins that are also using this library.
+- *Context setter* to avoid conflicts with another applications/modules/plugins that are also using this library.

 ```php
 <?php